cs421sp21-homework/project-g13/docs/iteration5.md

 Our meeting time is 4pm EDT

 ### Future Meetings
-Saturday or Sunday to practice the presentation
+Saturday, April 24 3pm EDT to practice the presentation

 ### Past Meetings
 April 19, 2021 @ 4pm